Ends of the Earth (Marvel Comics): Main plot

 After bringing a firefighter to the hospital for injuries sustained during an attack by Equinox, Spider-Man arrives at Horizon Labs and learns Mayor J. Jonah Jameson plans to shut down Horizon.
-At the Sinister Six's underwater base, Doctor Octopus tells the Six his master plan.
-Doctor Octopus activates a giant antennae called the Octahedral which in turn activate his satellites called the Octavian Lens.
+At the Sinister Six's underwater base, Doctor Octopus activates a giant antennae called the Octahedral which in turn activate his satellites called the Octavian Lens.
 The Octavian Lens speed up the Greenhouse effect, raising the Earth's temperature.
-Hacking into the TV screens around the world, Doctor Octopus announces what is happening and reveals he also has technology to fight global warming.
-He says he can save the world so that he can be known as the man who "gave you the greatest gift of all...a future."
-Peter Parker dons a new Spider-Man costume he had prepared in anticipation for the Sinister Six's next attack and meets up with the Avengers, who are discussing how to combat this threat.
-Spider-Man states that the time to react is now.
+Hacking into the TV screens around the world, Doctor Octopus announces what is happening and reveals he also has technology to fight global warming, so that he can be known as the man who "gave you the greatest gift of all...a future."
+Peter Parker dons a new Spider-Man costume he had prepared in anticipation for the Sinister Six's next attack and meets up with the Avengers.